Euclidean group

 A Euclidean isometry can be direct or indirect, depending on whether it preserves the handedness of figures.
-The direct Euclidean isometries form a subgroup, the special Euclidean group, often denoted SE(n), whose elements are called rigid motions or Euclidean motions.
+The direct Euclidean isometries form a subgroup, the special Euclidean group, often denoted SE(n) and E+(n), whose elements are called rigid motions or Euclidean motions.
 They comprise arbitrary combinations of translations and rotations, but not reflections.

 These groups are among the oldest and most studied, at least in the cases of dimension 2 and 3 – implicitly, long before the concept of group was invented.

 Overview

 Dimensionality

 The number of degrees of freedom for E(n) is n(n + 1)/2, which gives 3 in case n = 2, and 6 for n = 3.
 Of these, n can be attributed to available translational symmetry, and the remaining n(n − 1)/2 to rotational symmetry.